 Academic counseling is a continuing experience between the student and teacher, and students are counseled relating to Academic Probation.
-The Director of Education counsels with students often to help with school and personal problems.
+The President counsels with students often to help with school and personal problems.
 Infinity College has a sincere interest in the personal welfare of each student and promotes an open-door policy of communication to provide assistance when needed.